-For years running, Mr. McEvoy has been AV-rated by the Martindale-Hubbell peer rating service, the highest rating available for skill and ethics.
-He is also perennially listed in in publications such as Virginia Business magazine’s “Virginia Legal Elite,” Thomson-Reuters’ Virginia and D.C.
-“Super Lawyers” and the prestigious “Best Lawyers in America” list.
-He has won the Fairfax Bar Association’s President’s Award for Leadership and Service three times, and has served as President of the Fairfax Law Foundation, a 501(c)(3) entity that provides pro bono legal services and educates the public about the Rule of Law.
-He has represented both the Arlington County Bar Association and the Fairfax Bar Association in legal disputes with third parties, and has additionally represented two Virginia Commonwealth’s Attorneys in civil rights disputes initiated against them in federal court.
+Tim has received the Fairfax Bar Association President’s Award for Leadership and Service two times and is a Founder of Justice Fellow, Past President, and Outstanding Service Award Recipient for the Fairfax Law Foundation, a 501(c)(3) entity that promotes pro bono legal services and educates the public about the Rule of Law.
+He has represented both the Arlington Bar Association and the Fairfax Bar Association in legal disputes with third parties and has additionally represented two Virginia Commonwealth’s Attorneys in civil rights disputes initiated against them in federal court.

 Practice Focus

-• Estate and fiduciary litigation, including trust and estate disputes, claims under the Uniform Trust Act, will contests and accountings
+• Estate and fiduciary litigation, including trust and estate disputes; claims under the Uniform Trust Act; will contests; and accountings

-• Intellectual Property, including software disputes, licensing issues, copyrights and trademarks
+• Intellectual Property, including software disputes; licensing issues; copyrights; and trademarks

 Practice Notes